AhmadMuawya/Garlic_Sauce-KitaHack2025/README.md

 ## Solution

-`[Product_Name]` addresses these challenges by providing an easy-to-use mobile application that:
+`LEAFLYZER` addresses these challenges by providing an easy-to-use mobile application that:

 *   Allows users to select their crop type and provide an image of the plant concern.
 *   Securely uploads the image to Firebase Storage.